acorn-io/acorn-oss-workshop/volumes.md

 In the previous step we enhanced the Acornfile of the VotingApp and added Acorn secrets inside of it.
-In this step we will add a storage definition for both redis and Postgres containers so we can persist their data.
+In this step we will add a storage definition for both *redis* and *db* containers so we can persist their data.
 As a reminder, we ended up with the following Acornfile:

 ```
 containers: {